-Scott is a man going through a terrible hardship: the death of his beloved wife.
-He is young and virile, but the emotional trauma of this has him beside himself, and so he takes off to sort out the truth of his loss.
-Scott has dark hair and eyes, and is muscular, but slight in build.
-He is a good man in his heart, coming from a good family.
+Scott is a good man in his heart, coming from a good family.
 He is the kind of person who believes in the good of man’s heart overall, at least until he gets to Burdensville.
 Scott is loyal and courageous, which is clear in his response to Denise being harassed.
 Scott is a man of ideals who is simply feeling his way through a dark spot in his life.
-Though finding love is far from his mind, he is attracted to Denise, which causes him to feel a bit guilty since his wife is gone.
+Though finding love is far from his mind.
 He is also intelligent and determined, and he isn’t afraid to stand up and take the wheel in whatever way he can to help.

 This petite strawberry-blonde has cute blue eyes and a small build.
 She has never married; Denise has cared for her sister, Diane, since the death of their mother and father.
 With mountains of responsibilities, all she does is work and support her sister, who is preparing to attend college.
 Denise works at Dickie’s Place, the small town café that serves as the main hang out in Burdensville, which is also her lifelong home.
 Her boss, Dickie, keeps an eye out for her, being really the only father figure in her life.
 Denise knows something is off in her town, but like all the rest who live there, she keeps the few things she does know far from the ears of strangers, making her seem standoffish to passers-through.
-She has a big heart, and when she gets to know Scott by taking him food to the jail, she is powerless against the obvious feelings growing between them.
-She is smart as well, and she helps Scott put the pieces of Burdensville’s horrible puzzle together.
+She has a big heart and is smart as well.

 Sheriff Robert Darby